sindresorhus/emittery/readme.md

 If you don't pass in a `listener`, it will remove all `onAny` subscriptions.

+#### anyEvent()

+Get an asynchronous iterator which buffers a tuple of an event name and data each time an event is emitted.

+Call `return()` on the iterator to remove the subscription.

 #### clear()

 Clear all event listeners on the instance.